ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 #### Default constructor

 When the class has no explicit constructor or the constructor doesn&#8217;t have any parameters.
 In this case you don&#8217;t need any specific development except for your service method.
 You can have a look at [specific return types](index.html#special-return-types) if you want to insert images, table, etc...
-To use your services in your template simply add them through the [template editor](index.html#template-editor).
+To use your services in your template simply add them through the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor).

 #### Custom constructor